 Mobile, the first capital of French Louisiana in 1702, has a long and rich history as a port and key trading center that surely produced its share of ghosts.
 There are two haunted houses in the Mobile, Alabama area.
 In Mobile, located at the Springdale Mall, lies the House of Horrors.
 It has been scaring visitors for over ten years and is visited by 15,000 people a year.

 Haunted Houses in Huntsville

 Huntsville and Decatur residents have a surprising number of nearby frights.
-The biggest attraction in Huntsville is Disturbia which unfortunately will not open in 2013 due to water damage.
+The biggest attraction in Huntsville is Disturbia which unfortunately did not open in 2013 due to water damage.
 It was located on the site of a former grocery store.
 In addition to a 30,000 square foot building, it boasts a movie theater and restaurant as well.
 But don’t let that lead you to believe that Shane Dabbs, a former co-owner of Graystone Manor in Killen, doesn’t know how to put on a scary experience.